wa0x6e/cal-heatmap-doc/docs/options/domain/index.md

 </BrowserWindow>

 :::caution Option scope
 This only affect the domain's order, not the subDomain.
+See [`subDomain.sort`](options/subDomain.md#sort) to also set the subDomains sort order.
 :::